demaceo/binary/README.md

 * Allow a user to delete &/or cross-out a completed To-Do item.
 * Make the "Add To Do" form a pop-up when clicking '+' in the Navigation Bar instead of using Router.
-* Build functionality (Today in History API) to the forward and backwards arrows in the Header component.
+* Build functionality to the forward and backwards (Today in History API) arrows in the Header component that control the displayed date.
 * Display better News articles (different API).
 * Disable "Add To Do" button until input form has been filled out.